Home / Professional Development / Awards / Researchers / Teaching Career Enhancement Award

 Award Description

-Please note: the awardee is expected to attend the APS annual meeting (following the awardee announcement) for the award presentation.
-It is incumbent upon the awardee to assure that they will be able to attend the APS annual meeting with their own travel support.
+Please note: the awardee is expected to attend the American Physiology Summit (following the awardee announcement) for the award presentation.
+It is incumbent upon the awardee to assure that they will be able to attend the Summit with their own travel support.
 The award cannot be deferred to future years.

-Applicants should note that incomplete applications will not be reviewed.
+Incomplete applications will not be reviewed.
 A condition of the award is that successful applicants complete a short survey on the outcomes of their career enhancement activity 3-5 years after its completion.
-In addition, the Award should be acknowledged in any publications arising from the Teaching Career Enhancement Award.
+In addition, the award should be acknowledged in any publications arising from the Teaching Career Enhancement Award activities.
 The funds for this award should be used within the award year.

 Eligibility